OWASP/samm/v2.0/beta/core/design/d-threat-assessment.md

 - Option 3
 - Option 4

-#### Notes
+### Notes
+Terminology: do we want to use application, software or solution as the main term ?

 ## Maturity 2
 ### Activity
+In order to increase the quality and efficiency of threat modeling within your organisation, establish a standard approach to perform structured threat modeling.
+This will ensure that the invested effort is useful and well spent.

-Establish a standard approach to perform threat modeling that takes into account the different actors, assets and flows in order to identify an extensive list of potential threats to the application.
+Structured threat modeling takes into account the different actors, assets and flows in order to identify an extensive list of potential threats to the application.
+It will define the inputs required to start the activity, the different steps to be performed to identify threats, and the formalisms used to describe or annotate the threats.
+Threat models can be augmented with mitigating controls to guide designers in dealing with particular threats.

+Consider using a tool to manage the treat models of the different applications.
+Ideally, the tools also helps in identifying potential threats (to some extent).
+But do note that threat modeling requires human intelligence that cannot be easily automated.

 ### Maturity Questions
 #### Q 1